Stand Together Trust

 -

-Philosophical alignment is critical: Your proposal must demonstrate clear alignment with the five principles of human progress—dignity, bottom-up approach, openness, mutual benefit, and self-actualization.
+Philosophical alignment is critical: Your proposal must demonstrate clear alignment with the five principles of human progress—dignity, bottom-up approach, openness, mutual benefit, and self-actualisation.
 Generic language won't suffice; be specific about how your work embodies these principles.

 -